Warship Wednesday Feb 11, 2015: Of Cyclops and Covered Wagons

 That’s when the Navy decided to ask for a quartet of new, purpose-built, colliers.
 Operated by the Naval Auxiliary Service, the forerunner of the MSC of today, these would be unarmed, civilian-crewed ships, owned by the government and under Navy orders.

-Like class leader USS Proteus, laid down in 1911 at Newport News, the four colliers would have names drawn from Greek mythology.
+Like class leader USS Proteus laid down in 1911 at Newport News, the four colliers would have names drawn from Greek mythology.
 Sisterships, Cyclops, Nereus, and Jupiter were likewise named and ordered at the same time.
 Nereus would be constructed at Newport News alongside Proteus while Cyclops was built at Cramp in Pennsylvania.
-Jupiter, our subject was laid down 18 October 1911 at the Mare Island Naval Shipyard in Vallejo, California.
+Jupiter, our subject was laid down on 18 October 1911 at the Mare Island Naval Shipyard in Vallejo, California.

-These 522-foot long ships, built at a bargain price of $1 million a pop, could 11,800 tons of coal and 1,125 ton of oil in six holds.
+These 522-foot long ships, built at a bargain price of $1 million a pop, they could tote 11,800 tons of coal and 1,125 ton of oil in six holds.
 They were made distinctive by their seven tall A-frame towers, standing five stories above deck (remember this later) that allowed coal or oil to be moved via a complicated series of 24 winches and 12 cable-ways to vessels along either side.
 In tests with the battleship Wyoming, it was found that one of these colliers could transfer 217 tons per hour if needed, which was pretty efficient.

 Jupiter was commissioned on 7 April 1913 and, like her three sisters, proved yeoman service to the fleet both in the days leading up to WWI and in the war itself.
 By 1916, the Navy had directed that these ships be crewed by actual naval personnel, and they picked up a quartet of 4-inch popguns for self-defense.
-Jupiter did her duty when the Great War came and coaled the U.S. Atlantic Fleet on both sides of the pond, seeing service in dangerous U-boat infested waters without a hitch.
+Jupiter did her duty when the Great War came and coaled the U.S. Atlantic Fleet on both sides of the pond, seeing service in dangerous U-boat-infested waters without a hitch.

-Speaking of dangerous, her sistership, USS Cyclops, carrying the United States Consul-General to Rio, Alfred Louis Moreau Gottschalk among her passengers, as well as 231 crew and an overloaded cargo of manganese, went missing somewhere between Barbados and Virginia in March 1918.
+Speaking of dangerous, her sister ship, USS Cyclops, carrying the United States Consul-General to Rio, Alfred Louis Moreau Gottschalk among her passengers, as well as 231 crew and an overloaded cargo of manganese, went missing somewhere between Barbados and Virginia in March 1918.
 This disappearance was blamed at the time on U-boats, or possibly a fierce storm that swept through the Virginia Capes.
 Other theories included the possibility that her German-born Captain may have done something with her, and, later Bermuda Triangle advocates have advanced all sorts of crap claims ranging from UFOs to magnetic shifts.
 Other more plausible reasons include the ship’s very high messianic height (have you seen those derrick towers!?), the numerous huge hatches on deck, and low freeboard (just 8-feet when fully loaded) leading to unsafe conditions in rough seas.

 Cyclops has never been found although at least one Navy diver, Dean Hawes in 1968, descended on a large hulk lying in 180 feet of water about 40 nautical miles northeast of Cape Charles, that is thought to have been the Cyclops.
 The ship has been an ongoing topic for Clive Cussler and his NUMA crew, even making it into a rather entertaining Dirk Pitt novel that I read back in 7th grade…and again in 10th…